Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

 ## Running the script

-1. Replace the content of the Script.usql window with the following U-SQL script, and then submit the script:
+1. Replace the content of the Script.usql window with the following U-SQL script, select a unique database name instead of *&lt;insert your DB name&gt;*, and then submit the script:

+	    DROP DATABASE IF EXISTS <insert your DB name>;
+        CREATE DATABASE <insert your DB name>;
+        USE DATABASE <insert your DB name>;

 	    DROP VIEW IF EXISTS SearchlogView;
 	    CREATE VIEW SearchlogView AS